eggdropsoap/BW-Bookmarks/README.md

 *Add bookmarks to the official digital BW book(s)*

 ## What is this?
 The official PDF releases of BWHQ's flagship RPG lack bookmarks.
-BW Bookmarks is a collection\* of LaTeX scripts containing hand-compiled bookmark data for these digital releases.
+BW Bookmarks is a collection of LaTeX scripts containing hand-compiled bookmark data for these digital releases.
 Running the scripts applies their list to the PDF, fixing the missing bookmarks.

-\* *Currently one (1) hand-crafted script.
-Codex bookmarks to come.*

 ## What do I need to use this?

-1. A paid copy of [*Burning Wheel Gold Revised* from OneBookShelf](https://www.drivethrurpg.com/product/448187/Burning-Wheel-Gold-Revised)  (***not** an affiliate link!*)
+1. A paid copy of [*Burning Wheel Gold Revised* from OneBookShelf](https://www.drivethrurpg.com/product/448187/Burning-Wheel-Gold-Revised) (for BWGR_bookmarked.tex) or [*Burning Wheel Codex* from OneBookShelf](https://www.drivethrurpg.com/product/448189/Burning-Wheel-Codex?src=also_purchased)  (***not** affiliate links!*)
 2. A reasonably current distribution of TeX, such as [TeX Live](https://tug.org/texlive/)
 3. The script matching the book.